WarrenWeckesser/numpy-notes/enhancements/gufunc-size-expressions.md

-*** UPDATE ***
+***UPDATE***

-While the capability proposed here is useful, the implementations details (allowing *expressions* in the gufunc shape signature) is more complicated than necessary.
-A user-defined function attached to the PyUFuncObject that the gufunc author writes and that is passed the appropriate information for the user to process is much simpler.
-So everything after the "Examples" section of this note can be ignored.
+While the capability proposed here is useful, the implementation where *expressions* in the gufunc shape signature are parsed at ufunc creation time is more complicated than necessary.
+A function written in C and attached to the PyUFuncObject that the gufunc author writes and that is passed the appropriate information for processing core dimensions is much simpler.
+This was added to NumPy 2.1.0 in https://github.com/numpy/numpy/pull/26908.

 NumPy enhancement: size expressions in gufunc signatures